 History Museums Coordinator

 Volunteers are essential to the City of Virginia Beach History Museums.
 They fill a variety of roles, from leading museum tours to tending the gardens, teaching school groups, researching the collection and participating in special events.

-If you have a skill to offer, or simply are interested in the many volunteer opportunities available, please call Kim Schmidtmann at (757) 385-5100.
+If you have a skill to offer, or simply are interested in the many volunteer opportunities available, please call Rebecca Miller at (757) 385-5100.
 Your help is always welcome!

 Historic Houses Foundation

 The Historic Houses Foundation is a non-profit corporation that supports the History Museums in the City of Virginia Beach.
 The mission of the Foundation is to enhance the city owned historic houses and sites by providing funding for historic artifacts and education programs and promoting public awareness of Virginia Beach history.
 The Foundation Board of trustees are community leaders who volunteer their time and efforts to advance the mission of the history museums in the City of Virginia Beach.
 With their leadership and your tax-deductible gift, the Virginia Beach Historic Houses Foundation can continue to promote and preserve our community for generations to come.
 Make your gift today by check to:

 Virginia Beach Historic Houses Foundation

 View the Foundation’s Strategic Plan

 The Virginia Beach History Museums are proud to welcome people of all abilities to enjoy our exhibits and programs.
 The History Museums comply with federal regulations, which include a requirement that the Museums provide equal access to exhibits, programs, and services to individuals with disabilities.